Transporting livestock from Australia

 We have responsibility for the application of Marine Order 43 (Cargo and cargo handling—livestock) which outlines the requirements to carry livestock from Australia by ship.
 These requirements cover the structure and operation of the ship.

-Marine Order 43 imparts a number of obligations on vessels carrying livestock that are required before, during, and after a livestock voyage, including:
+Marine order 43 imparts a number of obligations on all regulated Australian vessels and foreign vessels carrying livestock that are required before, during, and after a livestock voyage, including:

 - The requirement to notify AMSA in writing of the intention to load livestock.